bkindtoall/Word-Counter/readme.md

 #### By Patricia Filipovic

 ## Description
-Start of 2 part project counting words where the user enters both a word and a sentence.
+Start of 2 part project counting duplicate words where the user enters both a word and a sentence.
 The program then checks the  sentence for how frequently the initial word appears in the sentence.

 ## Specifications